 → Read more on the history of EA.

 There are currently more than 300 chapters around the world.
-These EA communities come together to promote doing more good, based on evidence and reason.
+These EA communities come together to promote doing more good.